darlanmendonca/rest-styleguide/README.md

 # rest-styleguide

+This repo is made it to Rest Api's, and have the following targets:

+- simplify the understanding
-The purpose of this repo, is try simplify understand and define a styleguide to rest api's.
+- define a styleguide

-The specs what you found below, are just things that I think is really important.
+The links what you found below, are just things that I think is really important to understanding how an Rest Api is organized.

-They are:

 - [urls](https://github.com/darlanmendonca/rest-styleguide/blob/master/urls.md)
 - [methods](https://github.com/darlanmendonca/rest-styleguide/blob/master/methods.md)
 - [status code](https://github.com/darlanmendonca/rest-styleguide/blob/master/status_code.md)